Graduate Research Grant

 Award

-• Awards are for a twelve-month period (beginning from the date funds are awarded).
+- Awards are for a 15-month period (beginning from the date funds are awarded).
 Unused funds do not roll-over past the end date of the award and are not available for use after the award end date listed in the award notification.

 Review process

-Recipients of grants are determined at the quarterly meetings of the Graduate Research Grant committee.
-All applications are reviewed by a faculty committee.
+Recipients of grants are determined by the Graduate Research Grant committee.
 Decisions are based on the committee’s final evaluations and the availability of funds.
 This is a competitive award.
-Far more applications are received than can be funded.
+Approximately one quarter of applications that are received can be funded.

 Applications are evaluated based on the following criteria: